jkwourms/EECS338-Final-Project/README.md

 * Customers are clients that submit menu requests w/ different ingredients
 * Server launches a chef thread that takes time depending on what ingredients were ordered
 * When server quits, it prints a log of all orders
+* Also said to make client/server communication socket based, since customers can arrive at any time